 Q: What is a scholarly paper?

 A: Any session can be designated as a scholarly paper session.
-To be designated as such in the AIR Forum session listing, a scholarly paper of academic nature must be uploaded via the presenter portal by May 23, 2022.
+To be designated as such in the AIR Forum session listing, a scholarly paper of academic nature must be submitted to AIR by April 28, 2023.

 Please note that the criteria to be eligible for the Charles F. Elton Best Paper Award has been revised.

 Q: When are session details provided to presenters?

 A: All presenters will receive their scheduled day, time, and room for their presentation prior to the conference.
 Cancelations or other schedule adjustments may make last-minute changes necessary.
 We will notify you if your session is impacted.

 Please see Call for Proposals FAQ for AV specifications for each session type.